abdennour/abdennour.github.io/_posts/2018-02-01-passing-the-aws-solutions-architect-professional-exam.markdown

 After passing all the AWS Associate certification exams and daily working with AWS technologies for over two years, I hesitated between the two Professional level exams;  **AWS DevOps engineer certification exam** or **AWS Professional Solutions Architect certification exam**.

-Finally, I passed both:  AWS DevOps engineer certification exam was acheived the last month and AWS Professional Solutions Architect was successfully completed yesterday.
+Finally, I passed both:  AWS DevOps engineer certification exam was achieved the last month and AWS Professional Solutions Architect was successfully completed yesterday.

 In this post, I will share my experience with the last one in case anybody is planning for it.